-Section 3.
+Section 1.
 Training Committee

-To enhance the services delivered by Providers pursuant to the Child Care Assistance Program, the State and the Union will establish a joint training committee (the "Training Committee").
-The State and the Union shall jointly determine the size and composition of the Training Committee; the Training Committee shall, at a minimum, include representatives of the State and the Union, and may also include additional experts and/or stakeholders as deemed necessary and mutually agreed upon.
+To enhance the services delivered by Providers pursuant to the Child Care Assistance Program, the State and the Union will establish a joint Committee on Training, Education, and Quality Improvement.
+The State and the Union shall jointly determine the size and composition of the Committee; the Committee shall, at a minimum, include representatives of the State and the Union, and may also include additional experts and/or stakeholders as deemed necessary and mutually agreed upon.

-The Training Committee shall meet to identify needs and issue recommendations to improve the quality of care that licensed and license-exempt Providers are able to offer.
-Recommendations may include, but are not limited to: improving communication, coordination, accessibility, and support around existing training, education, and quality improvement initiatives; developing new initiatives and/or making changes to existing initiatives, if such needs are identified; expanding access to and availability of existing and/or new initiatives; develop and modify existing training requirements Providers need to complete; and develop curricula for mandatory orientation and trainings.
-Funding for such training shall be in accordance with this Article.
-Recommendations shall be issued annually by the Training Committee no later than March 31st, unless mutually agreed otherwise.
+The Committee shall meet to identify needs and issue recommendations to improve the quality of care that licensed and license-exempt Providers are able to offer.
+Recommendations may include, but are not limited to: improving communication, coordination, accessibility, and support around existing training, education, and quality improvement initiatives; developing new initiatives and/or making changes to existing initiatives, if such needs are identified; expanding access to and availability of existing and/or new initiatives; develop and modify existing training requirements Providers need to complete; and develop a curriculum for orientation trainings, including topics taught in What is CCAP? and Mandated Reporter Training.
+Funding for such training shall be in accordance with the Side Letter on Child Care Provider Training.
+Recommendations shall be issued no later than December 31, 2019.